-Steering also creates year-long and quarter-long action plans.
+Steering also creates Annual and Quarterly Plans.
 First, Steering creates a plan to keep committees accountable to their work.
 Second, Steering reacts to immediate items in the major.
 Because of this balance, their plans require structure and flexibility.

-(Please refer to the 'Governance Guide' for a full description: cep.be.washington.edu)
+(Please refer to the 'Governance Guide' for more information)